Oak Creek Canyon Rock Climbing

 |Admins:||Greg Opland, Luke Bertelsen, JJ Schlick, Brian Boyd|

 If you are looking for sport routes, then you have few options.
 The Doctor's Office is a fully functional sport Crag with a handful of trad lines.
 Lower in the canyon is Muscle Beach which features creekside climbing and difficult routes.
+The Fire Wall is a small wall above the Anvil Boulders which holds some deceptive routes.
 One can also explore the depths of Pumphouse Wash for more scattered moderate sport routes.
 Though the sandstone is soft, there are some excellent routes to discover.

 Upper Pumphouse Wash, now listed under Flagstaff Crags, is also the stunning showcase of the The Ultimates.
 These lines are a fabled collection of cherished, traditional routes that will test the best, up to 5.12+ fingers, and some burly offwidth if you are so inclined....
 Lately some new multi pitch moderates have also been added.
 There is a lot to see down there, and some excellent "hot summer" swimming holes as well.

 And, on top of all that, if you want to get in a superb sandstone bouldering session, The Anvil Boulders are a collection of wonderful and rare blocks all conveniently (or maybe not so because of the creek crossing?) located 200 yards on the East side of Oak Creek just a hop and skip drive north out of Sedona.
 V-easy to V-super-hard- inspiring.
 Some very cool steep lines.
 This area is in the *Northern AZ Bouldering* section.